 What is paravirtualization?

-Paravirtualization is an enhancement of virtualization technology in which a guest OS is modified prior to installation inside a virtual machine (VM) in order to allow all guest OSes within the system to share resources and successfully collaborate, rather than attempt to emulate an entire hardware environment.
+Paravirtualization is an enhancement of virtualization technology in which a guest operating system (OS) is modified prior to installation inside a virtual machine (VM).
+This lets all guest OSes within the system share resources and successfully collaborate rather than emulate an entire hardware environment.

-With paravirtualization, virtual machines can be accessed through interfaces that are similar to the underlying hardware.
+With paravirtualization, virtual machines are accessible through interfaces similar to the underlying hardware.
 This capacity minimizes overhead and optimizes system performance by supporting the use of VMs that would otherwise be underutilized in conventional or full hardware virtualization.

 How does paravirtualization work?